-The P&C Voice currently goes out to over 660 P&C’s across the state and includes a readership not limited to parents, but whole school communities, including teaching and administration staff.
+The P&C Voice currently goes out to over 650 P&Cs across the State and includes a readership not limited to parents, but whole school communities, including teaching and administration staff.

 A short history of the P&C Voice

 Shortly after inception, we started to print our first journal: the Parents' and Citizens' Broadcaster, which was published from 1926 (the first issue was dated 7th June) until 1935.
 The venture was launched by State vice-president A. W. Richardson as manager and Miss Hooton as editor.
 Many newspapers lent printing blocks or assisted in other ways.

 The pages of these journals provide a wonderful thumbnail history of years gone by.
 They are a testament to the passionate interest in education held by all groups in the community.
 Many and varied parties made submissions to the Broadcaster.
 Articles were contributed by the Chief Medical Officer, the Conservator of Forests, the Superintendent of Perth Dental Hospital, the Curator of the Western Australian Museum, the Professor of Education at the University, and other noteworthy citizens.

 Subjects covered by these, and other contributors, included dental hygiene, farming, cooking, reading, accidents at school, education by travel, isolated students, gifted children, school libraries, school lunches - almost everything imaginable, in fact; many of them with quite a modern ring about them.